Emirates Airlines (EK) offers affordable international flights via Dubai from Johannesburg, Cape Town and Durban.

 Ask our Travel Consultants - we are itching to assist YOU!

 When you next spend a night in Dubai, try staying at the JW Marriott Marquis Hotel - the world's tallest hotel!

-Voted having the World's Leading Airline Rewards Programme (Skywards), Emirates (EK) has a reputation for offering cheap international flights from Johannesburg, Cape Town & Durban to most destinations in the world, via Dubai Airport (DXB).
-Emirates also offer their passengers an enjoyable flight.
-They recently took fourth position as World's Best Airline at Skytrax's World Airline Awards.
-Emirates has also been awarded the Best Inflight Entertainment.
+Skywards has been voted the World's Leading Airline Rewards Programme and Emirates also offer their passengers an enjoyable flight.
+They recently secured fourth position as World's Best Airline at Skytrax's 2017 World Airline Awards.
+Emirates has also been awarded for having the Best Inflight Entertainment for thirteen years running.

 For a long time a golf bag containing clubs and one set of shoes were able to be transported free of charge, but from 1 March 2014 passengers will have to include the golf club weight as part of their free luggage allowance.

 Since the 9th May 2009 Emirates has had one of the best luggage allowance of any airline in the world - it increased its baggage allowance by 10kg to 30kg in economy class, 40kg in business class and 50kg in first class.
 This makes it a favourite amongst South Africans who have a lot of luggage when they want to emigrate.